 Do you believe that taxes will be higher in the future?

-Again, we don’t have a magic ball…but that’s what I believe.
+Again, we don’t have a magic ball…but that’s what most financial gurus believe.
 Do you pay your bills?
 If bills get higher than your budget, what do you do?
+You are trying to increase the amount of money that comes in.
 Do you find another job or a side hustle to make your ends meet?
 I am pretty sure you do.
-How does the United States pays its bills?

-Again, I don’t have a magic ball and don’t want to say for sure that the taxes will increase in the future, but if they are, would you pay your taxes today or wait until later when the tax rates have increased.
+Again, I don’t have a magic ball and don’t want to say for sure that the tax rates will increase in the future, but if they are, would you pay your taxes today or wait until later when the tax rates have increased.

 Would You Rather Pay Taxes On A Small Amount Now Or A Very Large Amount Later